Tiffany Trump Shares Stunning Sunrise Photo By The Ocean In Greece

 Of Hilton’s rude words, Michael Lohan said, “It’s a shame that with [Lindsay’s] success, people like [Hilton] can’t let go of the past.
 It seems she’s jealous… and she can’t grow up and let go, like Lindsay has.
 Lindsay, and us as a family, wish Paris the best… It’s sad that she harbors so much resentment.
 Life is too short for that.”

-While Donald Trump and his family are no strangers to reality TV shows with The Apprentice and The Celebrity Apprentice, it does seem like an unexpected possibility for a member of the United States first family to appear on a reality TV show, but it looks like that might be what happens.
+While Donald Trump and his family are no strangers to reality TV shows with The Apprentice and The Celebrity Apprentice, it does seem like an unexpected possibility for a member of the United States First Family to appear on a reality TV show, but it looks like that might be what happens.

 Meanwhile Tiffany Trump is squeezing every bit of fun out of her summer while she can.